shadowmint/gallery/readme.md

 </script>
 ```

-It might be helpful to have a look at the [live example] of the gallery in action.
+It might be helpful to have a look at the [live example][live] of the gallery in action.

 [live]: http://shadowmint.github.io/gallery/index.html